 Kathleen Wagner grew up in the suburbs of Detroit, Michigan and always had an interest in art as well as science.
 She received her BFA with a concentration in drawing from Wayne State University in Detroit, Michigan.
 During the summers Kathleen worked as a medical assistant for a plastic surgeon and an OB GYN.
 She received her MFA degree in Medical and Biological Illustration from the University of Michigan in Ann Arbor, Michigan.

-Kathleen has worked at MD Anderson Cancer Center in Houston, Texas for 26 years.
-She is currently the Associate Director of the Medical Graphics & Photography Department.
-Kathleen is a member of the Association of Medical Illustrators and has won awards for her illustrations from the AMI, BCA and other institutions.
+Currently, Kathleen is retired from UT MD Anderson Cancer Center in Houston, TX where she worked for 27 years in the Medical Graphics and Photography Department as a medical illustrator and Associate Director.
+She now freelances and enjoys participating as a judge for the Houston Live Stock Show and Rodeo’s School Art Committee.
+Kathleen is also a member of the Association of Medical Illustrators and has won awards for her illustrations form the AMI, BCA and other institutions.

 Will Willner, RBP, FBPA

 Will Willner currently teaches traditional, silver based, photography in the art department at Wake Forest University.
 Previously, he was on the faculty and director of photography at Wake Forest University School of Medicine.
 Prior to that, he was an Assistant Professor in the Medical Illustration Graduate Program as well as Director of Medical Photography at the Medical College of Georgia.